Support Local Farms, Youth Jobs, & Good Eats!

 Why should I join?
 There are so many reasons to join a CSA, especially the Red Hook CSA!
 First, your membership re-circulates money back through Red Hook by supporting our ability to hire local youth to run the farm.
 The vegetables will have traveled ZERO miles, reducing your carbon footprint and ensuring you have the freshest vegetables possible.
 CSA's are also an important tool for strengthening local food systems.
 And finally, you get to meet more of your neighbors and hang out at the best farm in Brooklyn!

 What would I get every week?
 We provide a variety of vegetables and herbs (usually 7-10) every week, based on what is ready to harvest.
 An example full share from a random week last summer: 5 lbs eggplant, 2 bunches Swiss Chard, 2 lbs cucumber, 2 bunches collards, 2 lbs sweet peppers, 3/4 lb hot peppers, 2 bunches arugula, and 4 ears corn.

 What if I miss a week?
-If you know you can't pick up your share, have a friend come get it instead, or let us know in advance and we'll donate the leftover veggies to our local food pantry here in Red Hook.
+If you know you can't pick up your share, have a friend come get it instead.
+Unclaimed shares are donated to our local food pantry here in Red Hook.

 Can I pick up my share on a Wednesday one week, and a Saturday another week?
 No, you can only pick up on your regular day.